SWIFT

 • Resetting temporary states

-Each scope has its own defer stack.
-If you use defer inside a loop or a nested block, it only applies to that specific block.
+Each scope maintains its own defer stack.
+This means defer blocks inside loops or conditional branches only run when that specific scope exits.

 for i in 1...3 {